 And, if you make a mistake, own up to it.
 This will help them understand it’s okay to admit you’re wrong and how to move on from it.

 Your child is a sponge, and if they catch you lying, they will be more likely to develop the habit too.
-It’s never too early to start instilling a sense of integrity and honesty in your child.
+It’s never too early to instill a sense of integrity and honesty in your child.

-They need to see that you can be both serious and playful in the right circumstances.
+They need to see that you can be serious and playful in the right circumstances.

 Play airplane with your child, do legos with them, shoot a basketball – be sure that your playfulness and willingness to spend important time with them grows up with them.

-This will foster a healthy relationship with your child over time, even if they start to get too cool for you.
+This will foster a healthy relationship with your child, even if they start to get too cool for you.